nickzoic/nick.zoic.org/art/quicklogic-qorc-quickfeather-devkit/index.md

 as a [Segger J-link](https://www.segger.com/products/debug-probes/j-link/) with a teeny 0.05" pitch connector.
 Something like [this](https://www.adafruit.com/product/3571).

+## SWD / J-Link

+There's a 0.05" SWD header on the top, so we might as well try that out too.

 Two shorting headers need to be installed (`J1` and `J7`), the SWD cable attached to `J6` and power provided by battery or USB.

-The drivers for the J-link device are available in the Ubunty `jlink` package.
+The drivers for the J-link device are available in the Ubuntu `jlink` package.
 Try to remember they have weird capitalized names like `JLinkExe`.

 At this point we can have a little conversation: